BitEU/LiveLedger/README.md

-# WinSpread - A Windows Terminal Spreadsheet Calculator
+# LiveLedger - A Windows Terminal Spreadsheet Calculator

 A powerful, vi-style spreadsheet application that runs entirely in the Windows terminal/console.
-WinSpread combines the functionality of a traditional spreadsheet with the efficiency of keyboard-driven navigation, making it perfect for quick calculations, data analysis, and spreadsheet work without leaving the command line.
+LiveLedger combines the functionality of a traditional spreadsheet with the efficiency of keyboard-driven navigation, making it perfect for quick calculations, data analysis, and spreadsheet work without leaving the command line.

 ![License](https://img.shields.io/badge/license-GPL--3.0-blue.svg)
 ![Platform](https://img.shields.io/badge/platform-Windows-blue.svg)